EyasuTeshome/shifttracker/job-search/peer-interview-practice/interviewer_disagree_lesson.md

 ### Guidelines to follow

-Review the following guidelines that will help you to make sure that you do not start coding abruptly.
+Review the following guidelines that will help you make sure that you do not start coding abruptly.

 **Context**
 *You are at a technical interview.
 You are in the middle of answering a technical question.
 You feel confident about your answer but your interviewer seems to disagree - for example, they shake their head.*

 First of all, remember that your interviewer's behavior might not indicate that your answer is wrong:
-     - For example, in some Balkan countries people [shake their heads to show agreement](https://www.contiki.com/six-two/nodding-head-bulgaria-means-no/#:~:text=In%20Bulgaria%20nodding%20your%20head,in%20many%20countries%20means%20no.) while in other countries it usually means saying 'no'.
+     - For example, in some Balkan countries people [shake their heads to show agreement](https://www.contiki.com/six-two/nodding-head-bulgaria-means-no/#:~:text=In%20Bulgaria%20nodding%20your%20head,in%20many%20countries%20means%20no.) while in other countries it usually means saying 'no.'
      - There is also a chance that the interviewer's behavior has nothing to do with your answer.
-Imagine that they are sitting in the office and someone opens their door - your interviewer can try to show that person that they are busy.
+Imagine that they are sitting in the office and someone opens their door - your interviewer may be trying to show that person that they are busy by shaking their head.
-Having that in mind will help you to reduce your stress level.
+Having that in mind will help you reduce your stress level.

 Then take the following actions:
 1. **Finish your current thought in the way you planned initially.**